inveniosoftware/docs-invenio-rdm/docs/customize/dois.md

 Before you continue, make sure you first have a [DataCite test account](https://support.datacite.org/docs/getting-a-test-account).

-You need to provide the account credentials and and the DOI prefix for the DataCite repository account in your  in ``invenio.cfg`` file:
+You need to provide the account credentials and the DOI prefix for the DataCite repository account in your  in ``invenio.cfg`` file:

 ```python
 DATACITE_USERNAME = "..." # Your username